sfu-cmpt340/project_07/README.md

-# Translation From Video To Audio of Heart rate And Prediction of Heart Rate: VAHR
+# Studying Relationships and Differences Between Different Heart Beat Signals and Data
-This study's objective is to explore the feasibility of translating heart rate information between these modalities using deep learning techniques.
-Additionally, it also aims to evaluate the ability to predict heart rate from both video (using both deep learning and direct analysis) and heart rate associated features.
+This study's objective is to explore the feasibility of translating heart rate information between two different modalities, namely video and audio, using deep learning techniques.
+Additionally, it also aims to study the ability to predict heart rate from both video (using both deep learning and direct analysis) and heart rate associated features.

 ## Important Links